VenturianTome/VenturianTome/src/chapter_1.md

 - @lesliefromskies on Tumblr
   - For making a helpful sheet of information that they let the Admin use
 - You!
-  - For taking an interest in this site and having fun being in this community
+  - For taking an interest in this site and having fun while being in this community